gscano/buffer_handle/README.md

 #### Structure layout

-Similarly to functions, a functor is defined by configuration and inner functor template parameters.
+Similarly to functions, a functor is defined by configuration and function template parameters.
 The function `handle` is templated on the action and function argument types.

 ```cpp
 template<config Config, ...>